How to do pull-ups on a bar

 Only think about adding weight to your pull-ups once you can perform at least 3 sets of 10 bodyweight repetitions.
 Even then, start small and incrementally add weight as you gain strength.

-There are a few different techniques to adding weight to the pull-up:
+There are a few different techniques for adding weight to the pull-up:

 - A weighted vest offers a simple and versatile way of adding weight that's evenly distributed over your body.